 How can I access my Demat Account?

 You can access your Demat Account through your Depository Participant’s website or mobile application.
 You can view your holdings, check your transaction history, and make transactions using these platforms.
+Alternatively, you may also access the holdings in the demat account through your brokerage account.

 What are the advantages of having a Demat Account?